read about last month to see how bad I could wear the nitrous plunger.

 result was that the center bubble of the plunger material moved .004

 which still left me with .074 of effective lift capacity.
-Since I only need
+Since I only

-outstanding I think.
+shape.
+Pretty outstanding I think.
 I will trim the bubble off in the lathe

 and run this test later when time permits to see if it takes a set or at

 least slows down the bubble growth.
 That would be cool.

 I was curious about the clear top on the 400 and 450 series.
-Granted you
+Granted

-would have tried that particularly interesting cleaning solvent.
+nitro or I would have tried that particularly interesting cleaning solvent.

 The only thing I found so far that could attack it was CRC non

 I have burned up my share of coils by leaving them on too long when

 testing.
 I decided to try to burn one up on purpose.
 I wanted to see

-Considering that I have melted coils in ten minutes or less I felt this was a
+Considering that I have melted coils in ten minutes or less I felt this was

-almost no amp, long life means that my Bonneville clients can quit
+This almost no amp, long life means that my Bonneville clients can quit

 worrying about carrying spare coils.